 ‘Please,’ I say, looking around as if it was the first time.

-Always as if it was the first time.
+Always as if it were the first time.

-‘Insane,’ I mutter to myself as I look at the photographs, the souvenirs, and the magazines spread across the dining table.
+‘Insane,’ I mutter to myself while looking at the photographs, the souvenirs and the magazines spread across the dining table.

 ‘I made a mess,’ Eric laughs, his face all flustered.

-He’s standing behind me, his hands shoved deep into the pockets of his black jeans.
+He stands behind me, hands shoved deep into his black jeans’ pockets.

 ‘What do you mean?’